-- 11.1 You can apply the Gross Margin Scheme to the sale of a vehicle body to another motor vehicle trader if you satisfy either one of the following conditions: - a) The vehicle was bought from a non-GST registered supplier (e.g., an individual); or - b) The vehicle was bought from a GST-registered supplier who had used the Gross Margin Scheme on the sale made to you.
-You must obtain a sales invoice (not a tax invoice) from the supplier to support your purchase made under the Gross Margin Scheme.
-The invoice should contain the details listed at paragraph 3(a) of Appendix 1 and should not show the GST chargeable on the sale. - 11.2 Under the Gross Margin Scheme, you must account for GST on the margin between the selling price of the vehicle body (which is treated as inclusive of GST) and the cost of the vehicle body (which is the purchase price of the vehicle less the face value of the PARF/COE rebate as at date of de-registration of the vehicle).
+- 11.1 You can apply the Gross Margin Scheme (GMS)8 to the sale of a vehicle body to another motor vehicle trader if the vehicle is purchased from: - a) A non-GST registered individual or business9; or - b) A GST-registered9 supplier who had used use the GMS and where you had obtained a sales invoice (not a tax invoice) from the supplier showing that the goods were supplied to you under the GMS.
+The invoice should contain the details listed at paragraph 3(a) of Appendix 1 and should not show the GST chargeable on the sale. - 11.2 Under the GMS, you must account for GST on the margin between the selling price of the vehicle body (which is treated as inclusive of GST) and the cost of the vehicle body (which is the purchase price of the vehicle less the face value of the PARF/COE rebate as at date of de-registration of the vehicle).

-Purchase price of vehicle \$85,000 Face value of PARF/COE rebate \$66,000 as at date of de-registration of vehicle rebate as at date of de-registration of vehicle
+Purchase price of vehicle \$85,000

+Face value of PARF/COE rebate \$66,000

+as at date of de-registration of vehicle